Microcerotermes amboinensis

 They live in colonies.
 They live as workers, soldiers and breeders.

 Workers: Responsible for feeding and nest building.
-Soldiers: Protect the nest Reproduction: They form new colonies.

 They build their nests in trees and soil.
 They generally choose dead or rotten trees.
-They feed on cellulose in wood and plants.
-They are sensitive to light.

-They move fast in the open air.
 They signal with pheromones to communicate with each other.

 They usually breed after rain in hot and humid seasons.